per1234/esparto/README.md

 See the sample sketch [Tasks_Spoolers ](../master/examples/xpert/Tasks_Spoolers/Tasks_Spoolers.ino) for more detail.

 ## Crash Recovery
-If Esparto gets to the stage where your code has somehow filled up the task queue, or you have (against advice) rapildy reduced the free heap to a dangerous level, then Esparto has to take drastic measure to avoid a crash.
+If Esparto gets to the stage where your code has somehow filled up the task queue, or you have (against advice) rapidly reduced the free heap to a dangerous level, then Esparto has to take drastic measure to avoid a crash.

 It tries to free the queue to at least half its size becoming re-available and it does this simply by "chopping" tasks, i.e deleting them from the queue with no warning.
 It does this in the reverse order of the "event source" of the task.
 So user tasks are the first to go, because: